LuxuryKaze/Scrapping/README.md

 im making a new one that called (Try.HTML) to people can test it so, to get the API simply just head to this website : https://openrouter.ai/deepseek/deepseek-r1-0528-qwen3-8b:free/api ( Log in Required )
 Get your own API and paste it in the input form

+# Note
+The AI API IS A FREE ONE WHICH ARENT THE BEST TO SCRAPS AND CONTROLLED WITH A SIMPLY PROMPT